-- 1. Nepal Bangladesh Bank Limited [NBBL], Nepal: Nepal Bangladesh Bank Limited, a joint venture commercial bank between IFIC Bank Limited and Nepali Nationals, started operation with effect from 06 June 1994 in Nepal.
-The Bank has so far opened 99 (Ninety Nine) branches at different important locations in Nepal.
-IFIC Bank presently holds 40.91% shares in NBBL and has a Management & Technical Service Agreement to provide technical know-how and professional knowledge to strengthen the smooth function of NBBL.
-NBBL is listed with Nepal Stock Exchange Limited. - 2.Oman Exchange LLC, Oman: Oman Exchange LLC, an exchange company incorporated under the laws of the Sultanate of Oman in 1985 as a joint venture between IFIC Bank and Omani Nationals.
+- 1.Oman Exchange LLC, Oman: Oman Exchange LLC, an exchange company incorporated under the laws of the Sultanate of Oman in 1985 as a joint venture between IFIC Bank and Omani Nationals.
 The principal activities of the company is, to remit/transfer money/fund to the different parts of the world including Bangladesh and related services.
 IFIC holds 49% shares of Oman Exchange LLC and the rest 51% shares is held by the Omani sponsors.
-The registered office is located Building no. 4699, Way no. 4567, Hamriya, PO Box 114, Post code 994, Hey Al Mina, Hamriya, Muscat, Sultanate of Oman. - 3.MCB Bank Ltd, Pakistan: MCB Bank Limited is one of the largest Banks in Pakistan listed on Pakistan Stock Exchange.
+The registered office is located Building no. 4699, Way no. 4567, Hamriya, PO Box 114, Post code 994, Hey Al Mina, Hamriya, Muscat, Sultanate of Oman. - 2.MCB Bank Ltd, Pakistan: MCB Bank Limited is one of the largest Banks in Pakistan listed in Pakistan Stock Exchange.
 IFIC Bank had two branches in Pakistan, one at Karachi (in 1987) and the other at Lahore (in 1993).
-IFIC Pakistan operation was merged with NDLC on 02 October 2003 and renamed it NDLC-IFIC Bank Limited.
+IFIC Pakistan operation was merged with NDLC on 02 October 2003 and renamed it NDLC-IFIC Bank PLC.
 It was subsequently renamed as NIB Bank Limited with effect from 28 November 2005.
 In 2017 NIB Bank Limited merged with MCB Bank Limited and IFIC's holding diluted significantly due to this merger.
-Now IFIC holds very minimal share in MCB Bank Limited.
+Now IFIC holds very minimal share in MCB Bank Limited. - 3.
+Nabil Bank Limited, Nepal: Nepal Bangladesh Bank Limited (NBBL), a joint venture commercial bank between IFIC Bank PLC and the Nepali Nationals, started its operation with effect from 06 June 1994 in Nepal with 50% equity from IFIC Bank PLC and lastly it was 40.91%.
+As a part of strategic decision of the Bank, the Board of Director of the Bank has decided to withdrawal the investment from Nepal by selling of entire shares of NBBL held by IFIC Bank PLC as Promoter and to return the fund to Bangladesh.
+As part of this process, NBBL has been merged with Nabil Bank Limited (NBL) of Nepal on 11 July 2022 with a Share Swap Ratio of (1:0.43) i.e. 0.43 shares of NBL for every share of NBBL.
+Upon this convergence process, IFIC holds 7.77% shares of NBL As per Share Purchase Agreement (SPA) made by and between IFIC Bank PLC and Ms. Sarika Chaudhary, a Promoter Shareholder of Nabil Bank Limited and as per Final Agreement for acquisition approved by Nepal Rastra Bank and Office of Company Registrar of Nepal, till materialization of SPA, one Director has been nominated to Nabil Bank for representing IFIC Bank PLC.

-Brief Description of Off-shore Banking Unit (OBU): Off-shore Banking Unit (OBU) is a separate business unit of IFIC Bank Limited.
+Brief Description of Off-shore Banking Unit (OBU): Off-shore Banking Unit (OBU) is a separate business unit of IFIC Bank PLC.
 The Bank obtained permission for OBU operations from Bangladesh Bank vide its letter no. BRPD (P-3) 744 (104)/2009-4233 dated 17 November 2009 and commenced its operation from 10 May 2010.
 The operation of OBU is governed under prudential regulations of Bangladesh Bank and solo basis Financial Statements of the Bank have been prepared treating OBU as a business line in equivalent Bangladeshi Taka as per BRPD circular no 2 dated 25 February 2019, a separate Financial Statements has been prepared for OBU.